Listen to the podcast

 You may want to read:

 How did you answer the question?
-What does your life and family revolve around?
+What do your life and family revolve around?
 What defines you and your spouse?
 Identifying the animating center of your life and home is an essential diagnosis.
 Let me give you a few typical examples of what defines many Christians: work (vocation), ministry, activities, sports, a spouse, and children.

 As you look at the list, you may ask how could a person in ministry not have God as the animating center of his family.
 It is an excellent observation, and the answer is one of the sadder commentaries about our Christian community.